ibm-cloud-docs/cloud-infrastructure/on-prem-vpc-migration-rackware-rmm.md

 ```
 {: pre}

-If you use the auto-provision feature, there is no need to set up a target.
+If you use the auto-provision feature, you don't need to set up a target.
 Only the friendly name for the target server is required.
 {: note}

 ## Set up RMM waves